 Fairview alumni also followed Barker’s example as an educator and documentarian.
 Clarinetist Joe Torregano, Stafford, and White taught in classrooms; Tuba Fats apprenticed young musicians in Jackson Square, where they played for tips.
 White published scholarly writing on jazz history and Riley co-authored a book about second line drumming.

 Torregano told author Mick Burns that the Fairview band “saved jazz for a generation in New Orleans.”
 That might be underselling it.
-Fairview alumni have now been standard bearers for traditional jazz for over forty years, mentoring countless younger musicians.
+Fairview alumni have now been standard bearers for traditional jazz for decades, mentoring countless younger musicians.
 At the same time, some of their brass bands pointed toward a modern style—dressing casually, adapting R&B songs, playing heavy, danceable tuba riffs—that inspired a second line renaissance in the 1980s and 90s.
 Today the city is full of kids who follow parades nearly every Sunday like Barker did, and need no intervention to form bands of their own.